FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

 Whether you choose the Function node for more complex logic or the Switch node for simpler, visual routing, Node-RED provides flexible options to incorporate If-Else logic into your flows.
 By leveraging these tools, you can create dynamic and responsive systems that make intelligent decisions based on various conditions, just like human decision-making.

-Understanding and implementing conditional logic will empower you to build more advanced and adaptable automations, enhancing the functionality and efficiency of your Node-RED applications.
+Understanding and implementing conditional logic will empower you to build more advanced and adaptable automation, enhancing the functionality and efficiency of your Node-RED applications.
 So, experiment with both methods and find the best approach for your needs.